-Getting dressed on days where the temperature ranges from just shy of comfortable to damn right cold can be a bit of a challenge, so we assembled this group of lightweight outerwear to keep you cozy on most chilly days.
-Many of these options are light enough to scrunch up into a bag if it’s balmier than expected but warm enough to protect from below freezing temps.
-In some case,s we like pieces that can layer under a raincoat or shell to protect from really nasty windy weather or precipitation, but some of these pieces are engineered to stand on their own.
+Getting dressed on days where the temperature ranges from comfortable to downright frigid can be a challenge.
+So, we assembled this group of lightweight outerwear from some of the best clothing brands to keep you cozy on most chilly days.
+Many of these options are light enough to scrunch up into a bag if it’s balmier than expected but warm enough to protect from sub-freezing temps.
+We like pieces that can layer under a raincoat or dry shell to protect from both nasty winds and wet weather, but some of these men’s jackets are engineered to stand on their own.

 Maintaining Patagonia’s commitment to sustainability, the Silent Down jacket utilizes 100 percent recycled duck and goose down.
 The polyester stretch taffeta exterior is also made from 70 percent recycled material, resulting in a matte-finish puffer to keep you warm all winter long.

-Lululemon’s Glyde fabric is both wind- and waterproof, and with its sealed seams and goose down insulation, as well as adjustable cords at the waist and neckline, it’s a perfect jacket to keep you warm and dry on a commute.
+Lululemon’s Pinnacle Warmth Jacket is a wind- and waterproof outer layer designed to go anywhere.
+With sealed seams and 700-fill-power goose down insulation, as well as cinch cords at the hem and hood, it’s a perfect jacket to keep you warm and dry from the streets to the trails.
 Plus, it is easily stowed for a business trip.
-It even has reflective details for hitting the streets on those longer nights.
-We also love the handy front stash pocket that keeps commuter passes, IDs, and other necessities close at hand.
+We also love the interior and exterior stash pockets that keep commuter passes, IDs, and other essentials close at hand.

 Aether applies its minimalistic aesthetic to the classic quilted bomber in the brand’s Omega jacket.
 It’s filled with gray goose down to keep you nice and warm, but check the details: The updated baseball collar neatly crosses in front and the waffled down pockets are great at distributing heat evenly.
 The opening hides both zipper and snap closures and a snap-closure chest pocket keeps important things close at hand.